JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 As I went out, Mr. Godfrey said, “Dear old Betteredge, I have the truest regard for him!”
 He was embracing his sisters, and ogling Miss Rachel, while he honoured me with that testimony of affection.
-Something like a stock of love to draw on THERE!
+Something like a stock of love to draw on _There_!
 Mr. Franklin was a perfect savage by comparison with him.

 At the end of half an hour, I presented myself, as directed, in my